-Michael Metcalfe explains why he fell in love with this historic land.
+One of the core members of our team, Michael Metcalfe explains why he fell in love with this historic land.

 I first learnt about Ancient Greece when I was ten years old, and in the first year of High School.
 The Headmaster of that school was determined to get to know every single pupil in his charge, and did so by teaching his subject, Classical Studies, to all of the first and second year pupils.
 No-one could opt out, and (in spite of his strict discipline) not many wanted to, because he was that rare thing: an inspirational, passionate and brilliant teacher.
 He didn’t try to dumb the subject down, he treated us like adults, and he loved the material.
 Unfortunately, he didn’t have the time to teach older students, and so it wasn’t until I went to University that I was able to study the ancient world again.
 But, from the time I was 10, I was hooked.

 One of his guiding principles was that history could not be understood without a firm grasp of geography, and the maps and photographs that we pored over bred a deep desire in me to travel to these places and see them with my own eyes.
 As soon as we were old enough to travel by ourselves, my best friend and I booked tickets and set off to explore.
 That first trip was made to the relative safety of Corfu, an island with strong links to Britain, and one that then encapsulated everything that I have come to love about Greece: great food, abundant wine, steep hills, secluded beaches, azure seas, beautiful churches, spectacular archaeological sites, winding country roads, a sense of adventure, and a warm welcome from the locals.